andikatjacobdennis/git-tutorial/practicals.md

 # **Practical Git Workflow for C# Developers**
-*A complete, hands-on tutorial with real C# examples and common team scenarios*

----

 ## **1. Project Setup & First Commit**
 ### **Situation:** Starting a new C# console application for a banking system.